K8MacEl/SEI-Game-Project/README.md

 ## The Coding Behind the Game:

-This game was created using HTML, CSS, and JavaScript with all of the logic of the game based in JavaScript.
+Technologies used: CSS, HTML, and JavaScript.

 ### Card Array and Level of Difficulty